-Surface preparation is key when painting unpainted, stained wood, especially oak.
-There are additional steps involved than painting wood that's already been painted.
-Trim in an older home has collected dirt and other containments over the years.
+Surface preparation is key when painting unpainted, stained wood; especially oak.
+There are additional steps involved compared to painting wood that's already been painted.
+Trim in an older home has collected dirt and other contaminants over the years.
 All of these things can interfere with primer and paint adhesion.

 Clean and rinse the trim

 Wipe down the trim with a cleaner formulated for paint prep.
 I've used the Krud Kutter brand with success.
 The powder version of Savogran Dirtex cleaner works well too.
-I use it for cabinet painting too.
+I use it for cabinet painting, as well.